jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2019/08/2019-08-06-what-michael-feathers-said-about-welc-7-years-later.md

 I hope that my initial thoughts, that Micheal Feathers is backing out from his _"Code without tests is bad code"_ statement, is _not_ 100% accurate.
 I may never know until I read his upcoming book, ["Brutal Refactoring : More Working Effectively with Legacy Code"](https://www.bookdepository.com/Brutal-Refactoring-Michael-C-Feathers/9780321793201?a_aid=jflaga), about a year from now, May 2020.
 I cannot wait.

+### Update (July 17, 2020):

+Forgot about the release date again...

+While googling, I found this: ["Brutal refactoring, lying code, the Churn, and other emotional stories from Legacy Land"](https://matthiasnoback.nl/talk/brutal-refactoring-lying-code-the-churn-and-other-emotional-stories-from-legacy-land/) by Matthias Noback:

+> Working effectively with legacy code isn’t all about creating test harnesses before refactoring algorithms.
+The “safety first” strategy doesn’t always apply.
+Not if the code you’re looking at is LYING IN YOUR FACE anyway.

+(here's [the video](https://vimeo.com/338475467) of his talk)

 <!--
 in the previous months I feel of